FerriAlessandro/ing-sw-2022-Ferri-Gabbini-Gaillet/README.md

 ### JavaDoc
 The documentation available [here](https://github.com/FerriAlessandro/ing-sw-2022-Ferri-Gabbini-Gaillet/tree/main/deliveries/javadoc)  was realized using Java documentation techniques (JavaDoc) and provides a description of all classes and their methods (and public attributes when necessary).

+### Test Coverage
+Testing efforts focused on the model and was implemented using JUnit.
+The resulting coverage report of the unit testing is available [here](https://github.com/FerriAlessandro/ing-sw-2022-Ferri-Gabbini-Gaillet/tree/main/deliveries/test_coverage_report).

 ### Libraries e Plugins
 In this section a brief description of libraries and plugins used in the project is provided.